It's Rush Limbaugh and the Excellence in Broadcasting Network, the nation's most listened to radio talk show.

 Carville knows.

-I don't know, I don't care.
+I don't care.

-You have no idea what's in store for you, Limbaugh does, and that's why it's fun to listen to him every day.
+Limbaugh does, and that's why it's fun to listen to him every day.

 And we are back.

-As you know, uh Nancy Pelosi's made the Clintons mad because she's gone out there and she's she basically told the superdelegates, if you don't vote the way the popular vote went in this election, we got big problems in this party.
+As you know, Nancy Pelosi's made the Clintons mad because she's gone out there and she basically told the superdelegates, if you don't vote the way the popular vote went in this election, we got big problems in this party.

-And she's the Queen Bee.
+And she's the queen bee.

 Right now, she got more power in Washington than Mrs. Clinton does.

-Uh he's he chimed in in much the same way.
+And Dingy Harry, he chimed in in much the same way.

 That's why the Clintons are putting it out there.

-What do you mean popular vote?
+What do you mean, popular vote?

-It doesn't mean anything.
+That doesn't mean anything.

 We need to look at electoral votes.

-And furthermore, what do you mean popular vote?
+And furthermore, what do you mean, popular vote?

 None of these delegates are pledged anyway.